What to Know About Dealing With Experts

 The question now is who the best person to take advice from is?
 That person would be someone knowledgeable in your field, have the experience, and a proven track record.
 You may refer to this person as an expert, coach, specialist, mentor, consultant, or whatever you want to call him or her.

 We need people like this to help us get started and to move forward, especially with anything we know little about.

 What To Avoid From The Experts

 Referring products and services is an excellent way for an expert to create extra revenue, and it’s a great asset for people who are buying the products.
 It’s a win-win situation.
 I don’t like someone who is continually recommending something like it’s the greatest thing that ever happened.
-Then, in a couple of days, something better comes out, and it’s a continuing, never-ending loop.
+Then, in a couple of weeks, something better comes out, and it’s a continuing, never-ending loop.
 Soon this will exhaust the people buying, and the expert loses credibility.

-3. Someone without a track record:
+3. Someone Without a Track Record:

 You don’t need someone who is inexperienced and claims to be an expert.
 One of the main benefits of using an expert is to benefit from his or her experience!

-4. Someone unfocused:
+4. Someone Unfocused:

 Some experts are good at what they do, but their downfall is that they are unfocused in their teachings.
 They take you down many different routes, and you quickly become lost and confused.
 With a good teacher, you have successful students.
 With a poor teacher, you have weak students.